 There is however, something very magical about this place and those that have moved here from another Canadian province or another country will completely understand.

 Whilst there is an absolute ton of things to do and see within Halifax, for the purpose of today’s BLOG post, I’m going to focus on just five of my favourite things to do.

 First up, has go to be a visit to the Halifax Seaport Farmer’s Market in downtown Halifax.
 It’s in a great waterfront location with plenty of parking (free on weekends).
 It’s open daily from 10am-5pm with limited vendors, but Saturday is by far my favourite time to visit with my family.
 It has such a great vibe and the smells are incredible.
-There are so many vendors, selling such a unique array of goods; everything from fresh farm food to woodwork to delicious prepared food and bakes. https://www.halifaxfarmersmarket.com/vendors/
+There are so many vendors, selling such a unique array of goods; everything from fresh farm food to woodwork to delicious prepared food and bakes.
+Check it out here https://www.halifaxfarmersmarket.com/vendors/

 My one suggestion is to make sure you have plenty of cash with you because you will be surprised at how many awesome products you’ll discover.
 And, don’t forget to grab some lunch and head to the rooftop patio to enjoy views over the harbour.

 Here’s a little more information for you to check out yourself. https://www.halifaxfarmersmarket.com

 Craft Beer : With more craft breweries per capita than any other province, no matter where you are in Nova Scotia, you aren’t far from world class craft beer. https://nscraftbeer.ca/members/ will give you an idea of how many breweries there are here.